clarencedglee/notes/js fp/practical-uses.md

 2.multiplyBy(2)

 // So what?
-// Imagine a more complex scenario: class Project {
+// Imagine a different type to Integer: class Project {
   name,        //string
   updatedOn,   //date
   contributors //[string]
 }
 ```